degD/yet-another-tuner-web/README.md

 # YAT: YET ANOTHER TUNER

+## Update:
+At the end, I couldn't find a relaible way to turn the PWA into a standalone Android app.
+Lack of documentation, need for an online server, and require of microphone access made me rethink my approach.
+I will rewrite the whole project in native in the future.

 ## Disclaimer:
 This is a personal project with the intend to learn how to build a Progressive Web App (PWA) and distribute it among different platforms.
 It is not made as an end-user product, and it may contain bugs.
 Pitch detection is not very reliable as well.
 I will try to implement a